How to Grow Hydrangeas

 • Space hydrangeas anywhere from 3 to 10 feet apart, depending on the type.
 Always space plants based on their expected size at maturity!

-• Gently remove the hydrangea from its container and inspect the root ball, snipping off any dead or rotting parts and teasing free the roots if the plant is especially root-bound.
+• Gently remove the hydrangea from its container and inspect the root ball, snipping off any dead or rotting parts.
+Roberta Clark of the UMass Amherst suggests, “Before planting, check the root quality of container-grown plants and loosen the roots if they appear pot bound or to be circling the container.”

 • Dig a hole as deep as the root ball and 2 to 3 times as wide.
 The base of the plant (where the stem meets the soil) should be level with the top of the planting hole.